MattMcAdams/mattmcadams.com/src/quotes.md

 ---
 layout: layouts/no-sidebar.njk
+description: This is a collection of quotes I've collected over the years that I think about occasionally, in no particular order.
 ---

 # Quotes

 This is a collection of quotes I've collected over the years that I think about occasionally, in no particular order.

+---

+"I think we'd all feel much better if we instead saw bad code as a form of contemporary art.
+Unused functions?
+Surrealism.
+Mixing tabs and spaces?
+Postmodern.
+My code isn't spaghetti, it's avant-garde"
+*&mdash; Kat Maddox*

 ---